raspberrypilearning/club-mentoring/en/quiz2/question_2.md

   --- /feedback ---

-- ( ) Use a search engine (e.g. Google) yourself and then tell the Ninja.
+- ( ) Use a search engine (e.g. Google) yourself and then tell the creator.

   --- feedback ---

-Instead, use this as an opportunity to show the Ninja how to use a search engine to find the solution themselves.
+Instead, use this as an opportunity to show the creator how to use a search engine to find the solution themselves.
 This will help them develop the skills to solve similar issues in future.

   --- /feedback ---

-- ( ) Tell the Ninja to try something else.
+- ( ) Tell the creator to try something else.

   --- feedback ---

-This can be disheartening for a Ninja who has been working through a project.
+This can be disheartening for a creator who has been working through a project.
 Instead, you could ask the Ninja to look for a similar project on our projects website to see if it includes a similar feature that they could use to resolve their issue.